|What is the academic program like?||

 |What about resident social activities?|

 The U of M emergency residents are a cohesive group.
-The annual Emergency Residents' Retreat takes place every fall, over 3 days at a rotating location chosen by the residents outside the city.
+The annual Emergency Residents' Retreat takes place every fall, over 3 days at a rotating location outside the city chosen by the residents.
 This is a chance for residents, their spouses, and partners to relax, get to know each other, and discuss the program.
 Guest speakers are invited for a bit of learning, but the emphasis is definitely on having fun, relaxation and team building.
 The Department of Emergency Medicine entirely funds this popular and well-received resident event.
 Other resident activities include the PARIM Halloween party, the annual PARIM Christmas party (a resident favourite), and other activities arranged by the PARIM social committee.

 |Isn’t Winnipeg freezing in the winter?|